Keurig Coffee Pods vs Pot Coffee

 So far I have limited my shopping to Walmart (great prices) and stater Bros. markets (fair prices).

 - Walmart Great Value brand Pumpkin Spice.
-Currently $7.08 for an 18 pack, I got mine for $5.94.
+Currently $22 for an 24 pack.
 It is every bit as delightful as a cuppa from Starbucks.

 - Alpine Original Spiced Apple Cider.
 Oh my goodness!
 Fresh, crisp, refreshing!
-About $9 for an 18 pack.
+About $15 for a 12 pack.

 - Folgers Black Silk K Cups, about $11 for an 18 pack.
 This is my default

-- Don Francisco's Kona Blend 100% Arabica K Cups - less than $10 for a 12 pack.
+- Don Francisco's Kona Blend 100% Arabica K Cups - about $15 for a 12 pack.
 A nice change of pace.

 Not as Delightful